Call Me Back

 Beneficiaries with competing interests make estate planning for blended families tricky.
 Dividing assets fairly means balancing the interests of all children from current or previous marriages.
 Naming executors and guardians can also be difficult given the different needs of children from different marriages.

 Communication is the answer.
 Regular family meetings will prevent misunderstandings and keep everyone in the loop on estate planning decisions.
-This proactive approach will prevent family feuds and ensure the person’s estate is distributed as they wish and safeguards the family.
+This proactive approach will prevent family feuds, ensure the person’s estate is distributed as they wish, and avoid unintended consequences that may arise from misdirected assets or changes to the Will after one partner’s death.

 Blended Family Estate Plan